 3) PCADV uses Housing Stability Assessment & Stability Plan tools to assist survivors to develop & maintain housing & pursue goals.
 Advocate & participant work together to identify strengths & resources-income, good credit, current job, prior employment history, education/training, positive rental or landlord experiences & support systems.
-Housing stability plans include assessments of survivors' strengths and work towards their goals, ensuring that our support aligns with their personal strengths and ambitions.
-The plan is revisited during every meeting, as needs and prioritize often change as a survivor gains safety and independence.
+Stability plans include assessments of survivors' strengths and work towards their goals, ensuring that our support aligns with their personal strengths and ambitions.
+The plan is revisited during every meeting, as needs and priorities often change as a survivor gains safety and independence.

 - 4) Cultural responsiveness and inclusivity are integral to PCADV's work.
-We provide training on equal access, cultural competence, and non-discrimination to ensure that all staff are equipped to serve diverse populations effectively.
+We provide training on equal access, cultural competence, and non-discrimination to ensure that VSPs are equipped to serve diverse populations effectively.
 These trainings are provided both in online modules & in-person training to ensure all staff have access.
 This includes addressing the needs of marginalized communities, such as BIPOC survivors, by ensuring that our services are accessible and culturally competent.
 PCADV's Training Institute offers courses for advocates to develop these skills, including advocacy around LGBTQ+ & underserved communities, trauma sensitivity, & working w/ survivors who have experienced brain injury.
-All PCADV Programs have language translation services, many programs have Spanish speakers on staff, and for programs located in areas with large populations of non-native speakers of English or Spanish, they often employ advocates who speak the spoken language(s) of the region. - 5) Member programs offer various opportunities for connection among program participants, including support groups, mentorships, and peer-to-peer interactions.
+All PCADV Programs have language translation services, many programs have Spanish speakers on staff, and for programs located in areas with large populations of non-native speakers of English or Spanish, they often employ advocates who speak the language(s) spoken in the region. - 5) Member programs offer various opportunities for connection among program participants, including support groups, mentorships, and peer-to-peer interactions.
 These connections help survivors break isolation and build supportive relationships, which are crucial for their recovery and stability.
-We also address spiritual needs and provide a range of community-building activities to foster a sense of belonging and support without requiring any participation. - 6) PCADV's project includes support for parenting through parenting classes; childcare services during adult DV support groups; providing support & information regarding discipline; coaching regarding age-appropriate ways to talk to children & providing child development info/referrals; Providing referrals to head start, WIC, public benefits, parenting classes, diaper banks; Assisting with enrollment for school/arranging transportation; legal services, which includes parenting related issues.
-These resources help survivors manage parenting responsibilities while focusing on their recovery and housing stability.
-Providing these supports ensures that parenting challenges are addressed and that survivors have the resources they need to care for their children effectively.
+We also address spiritual needs and provide a range of community-building activities to foster a sense of belonging and support without requiring any participation. - 6) VSPs provide parenting support by centering the reality that, in the aftermath of abuse, a child's relationship with the safe parent often needs to be rebuilt, and the safe parent needs to learn to trust themselves again, as abusive partners often use the parent/child relationship as a way to maintain control.

+Advocates help survivors heal that relationship through parenting focused support groups and meetings, childcare services during adult support groups, providing support & information regarding children's healing from abuse; coaching regarding needs the survivor has developed around parenting, such as communication, boundary setting, and positive discipline.
+Community based referrals are provided as needed to entities such as Head Start, WIC, public benefits, parenting classes, diaper banks; assisting with enrollment for school/arranging transportation; legal services, which includes parenting related issues.

 4A-3g.
 Applicant's Experience Meeting Service Needs of DV Survivors.

 NOFO Section I.B.3.j.(1)(d)